 - Unplug and wipe down electrical equipment power cords, plugs, and outlets.

 - Protect nearby walls by attaching a sheet of clear acrylic to act as a splashboard.

 - Place towels on the floor around the bottom of the aquarium during maintenance procedures.

 - Keep the water level up to or just above the tank's trim line to help reduce etching of the aquarium glass or acrylic.

 - Avoid using bubble wands or air stones, as these only contribute to an increase of salt creep problems as the bubbles splash water at the surface of the aquarium.

 - Direct the flow of outlets that return water to the aquarium, as well as equipment that is used to move water inside the aquarium, downward in a way that reduces excess splashing at the surface.

 - Many aquarium cabinets and stands are open in the back.
 If you have a sump under your tank, saltwater will splash not only inside the cabinet but out the back and onto a wall or the floor.
-It may only be a drop or two (hardly noticeable) at a time, but over time it adds up.
+It may only be hardly noticeable if it's only a drop or two at a time, but over time it adds up.
 Placing a thin sheet of acrylic over the opening in the back of the cabinet will keep the drops of saltwater from escaping the cabinet and damaging the floor and wall behind the tank.

-- Paint any unpainted wood surfaces (aquarium cabinets and stands) with a good quality enamel paint.
+- Paint any unpainted wood surfaces, like aquarium cabinets and stands, with a good quality enamel paint.
 This makes the wood surface easy to keep salt-free with the wipe of a damp cloth and keeps the salt from soaking into the wood where it will be next to impossible to remove.